Sunday School Communities at Briarwood

 Families with children in high school or older • (E-010)

-“The Gospel of Mark” – We will be studying the gospel of Mark with a special focus on the Kingship of Jesus.
-Teacher: Jay Shaw.
+“Timeless Truths from God’s Word” • We will be studying timeless truths from God’s Word.
+Teacher: Greg Norfleet.
 Team Leaders: Glenn Green, Chuck Powell, Mark Thompson.
 CP: Greg Norfleet.
 SP: Bobby Parks.

 Inside Out